Congratulations and Welcome to the Class of 2015 Nonprofit Board Fellows!

 The program is rooted in a commitment to serving the non-profit organizations in the Philadelphia area.
 Together, it is envisioned that both Wharton and local nonprofits can help each other succeed and achieve a rich understanding of the growing intersection between business and nonprofit activities.

-In 2007 the NBLP made the exciting transition from a student-run project to become part of the Wharton Leadership Program, which provides infrastructure, administrative support, and a wealth of experience and knowledge in leadership development and training.
+In 2007, the Nonprofit Board made the exciting transition from a student-run project to become part of the Wharton Leadership Program, which provides infrastructure, administrative support, and a wealth of experience and knowledge in leadership development and training.

 As a Board Fellow You Will: